 If you have questions regarding how your stipend will impact your balance on your financial aid account, please contact a .

-Can I still receive unemployment benefits if I receive a stipend?
+Can I still get unemployment while I am receiving a research scholarship?

-Do I have to report the stipend on my taxes?
+Do I have to report the research scholarship on my taxes?

 UROC advises you to consult your tax advisor, tax preparation website, or visit IRS.gov.